relaycorp/ddos-report/src/content/docs/index.md

 **although app developers and operators can't _avoid_ DDoS attacks, they can _greatly minimise_ their impact**.
-[Proxies](./mitigations/reverse-proxies.md) from the likes of Akamai and Cloudflare are a good starting point, but they must be complimented with other [mitigation techniques](./mitigations) depending on the [type of system](./systems).
+[Proxies](./mitigations/reverse-proxies.md) from the likes of Akamai and Cloudflare are a good starting point, but they must be complemented with other [mitigation techniques](./mitigations) depending on the [type of system](./systems).

 ## Help wanted